Kenexar/KenexarDC-Bot/README.md

 * [ ] `Trackergg` -> Player stats tracking, Player finder, Clan creation
 * [ ] `SteamWebAPI` -> Information to find multiple user with the same interests

-note: I (exersalza) have no partnership with any of the Games or Api Provider, I just love to have API's inside of the Bot to bring a little swing inside the Community
+note: I (exersalza) have no partnership with any of the Games or Api Provider, I just love to have API's inside of the Bot to bring a little swing inside the Community.

 [i20]: https://github.com/kenexar/discord-mr-python/issues/20
 [i18]: https://github.com/kenexar/discord-mr-python/issues/18